-5.4.1 Backtesting
+5.4.1 Backtesting and validation of risk models

-Backtesting of the VaR models is conducted on a daily basis in accordance with the guidelines laid out by the Basel Committee on Banking Supervision (BCBS).
+Backtesting of the VaR models is conducted daily in accordance with the guidelines laid out by the Basel Committee on Banking Supervision.
 Backtests are conducted using both hypothetical profit/loss and actual profit/loss (hypothetical profit/loss is the profit/loss that would have been realised if the positions in the portfolio had been held constant during the following trading day).
 The profit/loss is in the backtest compared to one-day VaR figures.